AzizZoom/background_changer_by_aziz/README.md

 ﻿# background_changer_by_aziz
-This is a webpage that uses a figma splash page with added option to switch between different background options.
+This is a webpage that uses a figma landing page with added option to switch between different background options.